ballerina-platform/ballerina-dev-website/learn/guides/configure-ballerina-programs/provide-values-to-configurable-variables.md

 content is expected to be in the [TOML(v0.4.0) format](https://toml.io/en/v0.4.0).
 >**Note:** Providing multiple configuration values through separate environment variables is not supported.

-### Providing configuration values through command line arguments
+### Provide configuration values through command line arguments

 The following syntax can be used to provide values for the variables through the command line parameters: